As an Amazon Associate I earn from qualifying purchases.

 •a protein powder

-Pasteurized (so they’re safe to eat without cooking) egg whites come in a carton.
+Pasteurized egg whites, which are safe to eat without cooking them, come in a carton.
 They add protein to a smoothie while also making it frothy and fluffy.
 You can find them with the eggs in the grocery store.

-PB2 normally comes in a jar, but we buy ours from Amazon because it’s cheaper, so it comes in a vacuum pack.
-PB2 is great because it gives more of a peanut butter taste without adding as much fat or nearly as many calories.
+Peanut butter powder normally comes in a jar but can often be found in a vacuum pack.
+Peanut butter powder is great because it gives more of a peanut butter taste without adding as much fat or nearly as many calories, if this is something that matters to you.

-We have a strong blender, so I just throw it all in and blend everything all at once.
+We have a strong blender, so I just throw all of these ingredients in and blend everything all at once.
 I usually let it blend for about 2 minutes, just to make sure everything is blended well.
 There’s not a whole lot worse than getting chunks of spinach in your sips.

 The flaxseed also has a tendency to have a strange mouthfeel when it’s in a liquid.
 It’s best to blend it as well as possible!